MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-deep-learning/includes/4-introduction-to-cnns.md

 ## You Only Look Once - YOLO

-YOLO is a popular CNN algorithm written in Python which is used for real-time object detection.
+YOLO is a popular CNN algorithm written in Python that is used for real-time object detection.
 YOLO uses a single neural network on an image - predicting bounding boxes and class probabilities.

 ![6.3 YoloStatic](../media/6.3_YoloStatic.png)

 Having the entire detection pipeline in a single neural network gives YOLO major performance benefits.
-YOLO can perform accurate analysis of over 9000 different object categories in real-time.
+YOLO can perform accurate analysis of over 9000 different object categories in real time.

 YOLO can analyze every frame from most cameras.
 You are able to make a tradeoff - increasing the speed of analysis for a slight decrease in accuracy.
 However YOLO performs quite well analyzing between 30 and 60 images per second.

 ### Optional: Softmax

 Softmax is an activation function used in neural networks.
 CNNs commonly use softmax in the final layers of a classification model because softmax outputs probabilities for multiple classes.
 This has proven to be quite successful for multiclass classifications using CNNs and other deep neural networks.

 ![6.3 CNN (2)](../media/6.3_CNN__2_.png)